 A 2007 study in the “Journal of Medicinal Food” found that virgin coconut oil contains three fatty acids (caprylic acid, capric acid and lauric acid) that can help to beat a yeast overgrowth of candida.
 The levels of these three fatty acids are reduced when the oil is refined and over processed.
 Further loss of vitamins and minerals (such as a-Tocopherol and Vitamin K) also ensues during this refining process whereas all the naturally occurring nutrients and enzymes remain intact in virgin coconut oil.
 The phenolic content alone in virgin coconut oil is 7 times higher than that of refined coconut oil.
 Plant phenols are especially important in helping protect against stress-related disorders including cancer.
 Virgin coconut oil also has a light, sweet and nutty coconut flavor and aroma whereas refined and other highly refined coconut oils have very little if any flavor.
 The mellow flavor balances out both sweet and savory dishes, and can help reduce the amount of added sugar in sweets.

 Once my creamy syrup and shake were made and swirled together in perfect harmony, this drink became a whirlwind of contrasting yet synchronized flavors.
 Of course I had to call it “Pure Indulgence” because that’s exactly what it is.
-When I want satisfy-to-the-bone and cure-my-sweet-tooth decadence, this is one treat I readily indulge in.
+When I want satisfy-to-the-bone and cure-my-sweet-tooth decadence in a drink, this is one treat I readily indulge in.
 And without guilt.
 How sweet can life be?
 Pretty sweet.

 This drink is creamy, smooth, chocolaty, fun, beautiful, can I go on and on about it?
 Yes!
 I won’t take a bow though because the ingredients deserve all the credit.
 Perfect for last minute entertaining, a special moment in time, a celebration, a holiday……now I have to ask, when is a great chocolate drink not reason enough to celebrate?
 I hope you give it a try, keeping in mind that you don’t have to live in a mansion to enjoy the wealth of this delicious and elegant drink.

 This recipe is dairy and gluten-free, and serves 2 persons.